J1939 Explained - A Simple Intro [2024]

 The CANedge lets you easily record J1939 data to an 8-32 GB SD card.
 Simply connect it to e.g. a truck to start logging - and decode the data via free software/APIs and our J1939 DBC.

-Most J1939 messages are broadcast via the CAN bus, but some are only sent "on-request" (e.g. when polled by a J1939 data logger).
+Most J1939 messages are transmitted on the CAN bus at a fixed periodic rate, but some are only transmitted 'on-request' (e.g. when polled by a diagnostic tool or J1939 data logger).

-To send a J1939 request via the CAN bus, a special 'request message' is used (PGN 59904), which is the only J1939 message with only 3 bytes of data.
-It has priority 6, a variable transmit rate and can either be sent as a global or specific address request.
-The data bytes 1-3 should contain the requested PGN (Intel byte order).
-Examples of requested J1939 messages include the diagnostic messages (e.g. J1939 DM2).
+To send a J1939 request via the CAN bus, a special 'request message' is used (PGN 59904), which is the only J1939 message with just 3 data bytes.
+The data bytes contain the requested PGN in Intel byte order.

 Sending request messages is typically key to requesting J1939 codes and thus J1939 diagnostics.
 One challenge, however, is that J1939 loggers are often required to have a contactless connection to the J1939 data link, meaning that they're unable to interact with the CAN bus and transmit J1939 request frames.
 The restriction is often related to warranty compliance as some vehicle manufacturers do not allow direct access by 3rd party devices via the J1939 connector.